 Symptoms of putrid conditions are dark water, a bad smell and black scum around the edge which stock may find unpalatable.
 Water may be harmful to young or weak stock.
-Bright green scum around the edge of a dam is a sign of algae or cyanobacteria (blue-green algae) which can be toxic to stock.
+Bright green scum around the edge of a dam is usually only algae, which is harmless to stock.
+However, blue-green algae (cyanobacteria) can be toxic to stock.

 Once material is in the dam, aeration of the water is necessary to improve its condition and make it more palatable to stock.
 This is best done by pumping to a tank and reticulating to a trough.
+Other methods are available to improve contaminated water (see agric.wa.gov.au/water-management/contaminated-farm-dams), one of which is the addition of barley straw.